ETS-vis-interactive/SlicerPRISMRendering/docs/README.md

 <a name="desc"></a>

 ## Module Description
 This module is an implementation of the PRISM customizable volume rendering framework in 3D Slicer.
+Slicer version 4.11.0 is needed for this module.

 <a name="usec"></a>